 - Entertaining the audience

-- Pay attention to what makes them convert and what doesn’t.
+- Paying attention to what makes them buy and what doesn’t.

-Just like fitness streaming services, yoga teachers constantly keep figuring out new ways to make their classes more inclusive.
+Yoga teachers need to continually figure out new ways to make their classes more inclusive.
 There are several ways to do this, but the most important ones include integrating each member into the community from day one.

 Always make sure each member feels like a part of the community, especially new members.
 You can do this by offering personalized support and assistance.